Raycas96/raycas96/README.md

 ### Hi Everyone I'm Giuseppe 👋
-I'm 25 and i'm a junior front-end developer.
+I'm 26 and i'm a mid front-end developer.
 - 🌱 I really enjoy coding with JavaScript/Typescript
 - 🔭 I’m currently working at Sourcesense as Font-End developer
 - 🌱 I'm an almost Computer Engineer (i have 4 exam to get a degree)